fpereiro/gotoB/readme.md

          targetType === 'object' ? ['keys of object target', keys, 'string',  'each'] : []
 ```

-If any of these validations is not passed, we will notify the error through `B.error` and return `false`.
+If any of these validations is not passed, we report the error through `B.error` and return `false`.

 ```javascript
       ], function (error) {